nats-io/nats-site/content/blog/jetstream-java-client-01-stream-create.md

 ### Storage Type

 There are 2 types of storage, Memory or File, with File being the default.
-Memory storage is excellent for development purposes, and also good if absolute speed is a requirement.
+Memory storage is excellent for development purposes and also good if absolute speed is a requirement.
 If replicas are used, the stream data is replicated across multiple servers whether it's File or Memory storage.
 Memory streams are not persisted across the shutdown of an individual server (but will be repopulated in a cluster setup depending on replication settings.)